threatjammer/markdown-tutorials/how-to-use-twitter-information-bot.md

   url: ''
 ---

+## Sharing Threat Jammer assessment results in Twitter

-Twitter is an impressive social network that allows users to share information and interact with each other.
-It comes as no surprise it's an excellent tool to engage with other cyber security professionals and researchers and share information about the latest cyber security trends.
+Twitter is an impressive social network that allows users to share information and interact with other users worldwide.
+It's an excellent tool to engage with other cyber security professionals and researchers and share information about the latest cyber security trends.
 But it's also a tool that can help discuss specific security threads with other users.

-## Sharing Threat Jammer assessment results in Twitter

-If a user wants to share information about a specific IP address, users can use two different ways to do it:
+If a user wants to share information about a specific IP address, users can use two different ways to do it.
+And they even need to be Threat Jammer users!

-### Post a link of the Threat Jammer assessment results
+## Post a link of the Threat Jammer assessment results

 Sharing the Threat Jammer assessment results on several social networks is possible by posting a link.
 That is the simplest way, and it's not unique to Twitter, but it's also available on other social networks: